misiektoja/xbox_monitor/docs/setup-and-first-run.md

 xbox_monitor --setup
 ```

 It writes the secrets to a dotenv file and everything else to `xbox_monitor.conf`, both in the current directory unless `--config-file` and `--env-file` say otherwise.
 Both destinations are checked before the first question, so an unwritable path is reported straight away rather than after you have answered everything.
-When the configuration file already exists it asks whether to replace it, and offers to write somewhere else instead.
+When the configuration file already exists it asks whether to replace it.
+It offers to write somewhere else instead.
 A secret already in the dotenv file is never replaced without asking.

 It covers the monitored account, the polling intervals, the application credentials, email alerts, [webhook alerts](configuration.md#webhook-settings) and the files the tool writes.
 Each section can be skipped and re-entered from the summary.

-Nothing is written until you choose **Save settings** on the summary, and Ctrl+C at any question leaves both files untouched.
+Nothing is written until you choose **Save settings** on the summary.
+Ctrl+C at any question leaves both files untouched.

 To configure it by hand instead, register a [Microsoft Entra application](#microsoft-entra-application-credentials), then track the activity of `xbox_gamer_tag`: